 - Visit http://lookgoodfeelbetter.org/beauty-guide/new-hair-looks for detailed instructions and diagrams on how to tie scarves in various ways.
 There you will also find step-by-step instructions on how to create a head wrap out of a T-shirt.

-Of course, leaving your head uncovered is an option, too.
+Of course, leaving your head uncovered is a valid choice as well.
 However, if you decide against a head covering, be sure to use sunscreen on your scalp when you’re outside.
 When your hair begins to return, it may be very curly and possibly a different color than it was before.
 While it’s tempting to color it as soon as it starts to grow, delay until it’s at least 3 to 4 inches in length.
 Ask your stylist for tips about how to care for your new hair.